 - The nomination must be made by the student's dissertation advisor, supported by one additional letter of recommendation.
-The nominating advisor must be a member of the NACBS.
+The nominating advisor and the nominee must both be members of the NACBS.

 - The candidate must need to travel to the British Isles for the purpose of dissertation research.
 The fellowship awardee must conduct full-time research in the British Isles for an extended stay of at least three-months duration.
 Travel grant awardees may conduct shorter research trips.

 Procedures for Application:

 - Letters of reference should address themselves not only to the student's past record, but also to the importance of the topic and the need to pursue research in the British Isles.
 The major advisor, in endorsing the candidate, is also confirming the ABD status of the candidate and the financial information requested above.